About axe-con

 Why attend axe-con?

 Topics of focus will include accessibility in development, accessibility in design, organizational success with accessibility, and a wildcard track.
-If you’d like to learn more about previous sessions and speakers, you can view last year’s schedule here.
+If you’d like to learn more about previous sessions and presenters, you can view last year’s schedule here.

-What to expect from a virtual axe-con 2024
+What to expect from a virtual axe-con 2026

-Axe-con will run Tuesday, February 20th through Thursday, February 22nd, 2024, with talks from the top experts in the accessibility community.
+Axe-con will run Tuesday, February 24, through Wednesday, February 25, 2026, with talks from the top experts in the accessibility community.

 Attendees will experience:

-• Interactive online sessions with Chat, Q&A, and Polling.
+• Interactive online sessions with Chat, Q&A, and polling.

 • Live captions and ASL for every session.

-• Special virtual entertainment sessions.
+• Virtual entertainment sessions.

 • Opportunities to win the always-coveted Deque swag.